Raffaello Ossola

 Raffaello Ossola is a painter, born in Locarno, Switzerland, who has lived in Italy since 1990.

 Ossola uses acrylic and has a distinctive style that incorporates elements such as architecture, pools, clouds, rocks, shrubs, and obelisks in surreal landscapes.
 His style uses characteristic light reflections and projections.
+The colour gradients are flawless and delicate.

 His works Sentimento and Equilibrio Temporale were exhibited in Galleria Gagliardi in San Gimignano, Italy.